Prashanth-Nelli/jsPdfTablePlugin/README.md

 jsPdfTablePlugin expects an objectArray and configObject

-Each key in an object in objectArray represents a column,and the no of rows will be equal to objectArray length,
+Each key in an object in objectArray represents a column,and the

+no of rows will be equal to objectArray length.

 jsPdfTablePlugin return's the current y position of Document,for further edition of Document.

 ConfigObject properties xstart ,ystart,tablestart,marginright,xOffset,yOffset.

 xstart      -  	horizontal starting position for table(it works as marginleft)

 tablestart  -  	vertical starting position for table in the starting page

 ystart      -  	vertical starting position for table in next pages if the records exceed present page

-marginright  -  this plugin uses full page width if u you wish to decrese the width of table increase marginleft value
+marginright -  	this plugin uses full page width if u you wish to decrese the width of table increase
+		marginleft value

 xOffset     -  	horizontal padding in cell //Optional default value 10px(don't give larger padding values)

 yOffset     -  	vetrical padding in cell // Optional default value 10px(don't give larger padding values)

 doc.drawTable returns current editing position.